 Ewassa’s services are designed to help you heal and thrive.
 Energy medicine offers healing at an energetic and soul level that can help transform traumas into wisdom, rebalance turbulent emotions, and bring more inspiration, purpose and ease in your life.
+Nature-based healing reconnects you with nature’s wisdom to better understand and transform your inner landscape, working with the elemental forces of Fire, Earth, Water and Air.

-Our workshops and events allow you to connect with nature and a community of like-minded people at a deeper, meaningful level.
-Workshops include shamanic journeys, guided meditations, shamanic skills, and classes to learn about the healing power of the Four Elements.
-All events and classes are designed to support soul-level healing.
+Our workshops and events allow you to connect with a community of like-minded people at a meaningful level.
+Events include full moon fire ceremonies, river ceremonies for emotional release, earth-honoring despacho ceremonies, solstice or equinox celebrations, shamanic journeys, and workshops related to healing with the four elements.
+All events are intended to support deep emotional and energetic healing.
 Many of our workshops are held outdoors or in the ceremonial tipi pictured below, but we also offer online and on-demand workshops.